- IDs & Accounts

 - About OIT

-You want the resulting filenames and URLs to be easy to type.
+You want the resulting filenames and URLs to be easy to type for those situations where your reader does not follow a link or browser bookmark to get to your page.

 You want the filenames (and therefore the references to them in the documents) to be usable without change on as many different servers as possible, so that you can migrate to the most appropriate server at any time with minimal effort.